 The home buying process doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
 In reality, the home buying process begins and ends with your finances.
-To realize your goal of owning a home, considering your credit score is a must along with the type of loan for which you'll qualify in Bingen, Washington.
+To realize your goal of owning a home, considering your credit score is a must along with the type of loan for which you'll qualify in The Columbia Gorge, Washington.

 The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
 The score ranges from 300 to 850, with most people normally having a score of 650.
 With the change in the economy, however, some people have seen their score lowered because of loss of employment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
 Some of the factors in calculating your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — How many times do you make late payments?

 When you pull your credit report, you'll see that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
 This means you have three scores, one for each bureau.

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
 Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
 You'll need a score of at least 740 to get a satisfactory interest rate.
 You'll still get approved for a loan with a lower score, but the interest accrued in the long run could be more than double the amount of someone with a near perfect FICO score.